datduong/ClassifyNF1/README.md

 ## Pre-trained models

-[Pytorch pre-trained models (ends with .pth) are on this google drive here](https://drive.google.com/drive/folders/1m2c7uWPOkIK_FU3gTIpjJbqfpYHqE_0_?usp=sharing).
+**[Pytorch pre-trained models (ends with .pth) are on this google drive here]**(https://drive.google.com/drive/folders/1m2c7uWPOkIK_FU3gTIpjJbqfpYHqE_0_?usp=sharing).
 In this example, I am put all the models into the folder `/data/duongdb/DeployOnline/ClassifyNF1/Example/`, but you can choose your own path on your own machine.

-After you download the pre-trained models, you can run `Experiment/MakeScriptEvalOnly.py` to make the evaluation scripts. **Please note, you have to change the fold paths with respect to on your own machine.** The video below shows you where to put the pre-trained models.
+After you download the pre-trained models, you can run `Experiment/MakeScriptEvalOnly.py` to make the evaluation scripts. **_Please note, you have to change the fold paths with respect to on your own machine._** The video below shows you where to put the pre-trained models.
 We do 5 fold-cv so there will be 5 models.
 You can evaluate each of them like in the video below.

 [![asciicast](https://asciinema.org/a/3GGbptAuPaQ7HohAuLFq1wNaN.svg)](https://asciinema.org/a/3GGbptAuPaQ7HohAuLFq1wNaN)